PedroSantanaDev/pms/README.md

 3. Navigate to pms/pms.app to directory.
 4. Once you are inside the directory pms/pms.app right-click on the `setup.ps1` file.
 5. Select "Run with PowerShell" from the context menu.
+   6. If you dont see a "Run with PowerShell" option select the option "Open in Terminal" and type .\setup.ps1 then hit enter.
 6. **Follow the On-Screen Instructions:** The setup script will perform the following tasks:
    - Check if the .NET SDK is installed and install it if necessary.
    - Restore NuGet packages.
    - Apply Entity Framework Core migrations.
    - Start the Blazor app in the default web browser.

 #### Using Command Line